miklevin/MikeLev.in/_posts/2022-05-01-pushing-blogslicer-to-pypi-from-jupyter-notebook.md

 headline: Successfully Releasing Packages Built in Jupyter Notebooks to PyPI with nbdev
 description: I successfully created a pattern for releasing packages built in Jupyter Notebooks into PyPI, using nbdev from Fast.ai.
 I pushed my package, Blogslicer, to PyPI, but still have more work to do before I can add it to my blog release script.
 Read more to find out how I did it!
 keywords: PyPI, Jupyter Notebook, nbdev, Fast.ai, Blogslicer, package, command-line, parameterized, release, script, version, docs, library, commit, upload, python, interpreter
-categories: nbdev, linux, jupyter, python, pypi
+categories: python, nbdev, linux, pypi, jupyter
 permalink: /blog/pushing-blogslicer-to-pypi-from-jupyter-notebook/
 layout: post
 ---